Twins Blow 4-Run Lead, Lose Game 1 Of Doubleheader To Royals, 11-6

 KANSAS CITY, Mo.
+(AP) — The bottom of the lineup came up big for the Kansas City Royals.

-(AP) — Mike Moustakas hit his 22nd home run and Alex Gordon connected for a three-run shot as the Kansas City Royals rallied from a four-run deficit to defeat the Minnesota Twins 11-6 in the opener of a day-night doubleheader Saturday.
+Brandon Moss, Alcides Escobar and Alex Gordon went a combined 6 for 12 with three home runs, seven RBIs and scored six runs as the Royals rallied from a four-run deficit to beat the Minnesota Twins 11-6 in the opener a day-night doubleheader Saturday.

+“The bottom of the order was very productive,” Royals manager Ned Yost said.
+“We’re just swinging the bats well.”

-Moustakas tied his season high for home runs and matched Jermaine Dye in 2000 for the club record before the All-Star Game.
+Mike Moustakas tied his career high with his 22nd home run and matched Jermaine Dye in 2000 for the club record before the All-Star Game.
+Moustakas bats sixth and for the first time in the Royals’ history the 6-7-8-9 batters homered in the same game.

-Alcides Escobar and Brandon Moss, with an estimated 474-foot drive to straightaway center, also homered for the Royals.
+Escobar hit a two-run homer in the fourth, while Moss connected on an estimated 474-foot shot to straightaway center in the fourth.

+“He’s got the opportunity to get hot and carry a team for a week or two with his bat,” Yost said of Moss.
+“Three hits today was a really good sign.”

-Gordon’s homer with Moss, who had three hits, and Escobar aboard in the eighth gave the Royals a cushion.
+Gordon’s three-run homer in the seventh with Moss and Escobar aboard gave the Royals a cushion.

 Salvador Perez hit a two-out, two-run single in a three-run seventh to snap a 6-all tie against Tyler Duffy (0-2).
 Ramon Torres, who also had three hits, doubled in Whit Merrifield with the first run of the inning.